 One participant described a fascinating relationship between his company and Amazon.
 Amazon employees work in some of 3PL’s dispatch centers to back some of the 3PL’s clients that conduct business with Amazon.

-Amazon’s several competitive impact
+Amazon’s several competitive impacts

 Without Amazon, the participants said, these would probably be handled by a 3PL.
-Amazon is a different channel for 3PLs to reach both business-to-business and business-to-consumer markets.
+Amazon is a different channel for 3PLs to reach business-to-business and business-to-consumer markets.
 Some respondents have noted that this helps them reach markets they couldn’t otherwise.

 Some respondents noted that Amazon provides an alternative channel to reach customers in the business-to-business and business-to-consumer markets.